 Alcoholism: Addiction To Alcohol

 Because drinking alcohol is a component of many social activities, alcoholism is common, affecting nearly 16 million people in the US.
 For those struggling with alcohol addiction, treatment can help to regain control and correct unhealthy drinking habits.
 Alcohol use can greatly affect the user, impairing one’s ability to function on a daily basis.
 Eventually, alcoholism renders the user unable to function without alcohol.
-Many treatment experts divide alcoholism into 5 stages.
+Many treatment providers divide alcoholism into 5 stages.

 - A Stage 1 Alcoholic generally intends on having “just a few drinks,” likely with friends, but ends up consuming between 4 and 6 drinks within a 2-hour period, often repeatedly.